In April 2013, WordPress installations around the world were subjected to global-scale brute force attacks.

 WordPress Vs Proprietary CMS Platforms

-WordPress CMS Vs Other Open Source Platforms
+WordPress CMS Vs Other Open Source CMS Applications

 (Most webmasters don’t know how their sites get hacked.
 Source: StopBadware.org)

 (WP Security Issues.
-Screenshot source: WebDesign.org)
+Image source: WebDesign.org)

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.

 I agree there’s probably not a ton of benefit to having the online banking / billpay / etc portion of a bank’s website on WordPress, however there is no reason you couldn’t run the front-end and marketing side of the site on WordPress, and in fact you’d be leveraging WordPress’ strength as a content management platform that is flexible, customizable, and easy to update and maintain.

 Matt then goes on to provide a couple of security tips, before stating the following …